 Using your Samsung T5 for Time Machine means you have to change the as sold formatting from ExFAT to Mac OS Extended (Journaled).

-Then you can read this how to use article to connect your Samsung T5 to Time Machine.
-Use the link to the article and use the Table of Contents to drop down to the Time Machine section.
+Use the link to the article.
+Use the Table of Contents to drop down to the Time Machine section

 Format Samsung T5 For Mac And Windows

 Your Samsung T5 comes delivered in ExFAT format.
 ExFAT formatting is a file system that both your Mac and a Windows PC can see and read and write to.